marielme/blenderfarm/README.md

-# MicroFram: Blender Render Farm
+# MicroFarm: Blender Render Farm

 A lightweight distributed rendering system for Blender, featuring a server plugin and client script to distribute rendering tasks across multiple computers.